A Red Woman Was Crying

 Sekentu and Koso left.

-Makunai had tied a piece of kabe to Sekentu’s tail, and when she pulled back the last piece of his tail she knew he was dead.
+Makunai had tied a kabe vine to Sekentu’s tail, and when she pulled back the last piece of his tail she knew he was dead.

 She put his tail in the thatching above the food in her cookhouse.

-When she gave the food to her grandchildren, Koso and Sekentu’s children, they asked, “What have you seasoned this with?”
+When she gave the food to her grandchildren, they asked, “What have you seasoned this with?”

-One day, a child hid and heard Makunai speak to Sekentu’s tail.
+One day, a child hid in the cookhouse.
 When Makunai said, “Come to life!
 Spill!” he ran and told his brothers and sisters, “Our grandmother has something that she talks to, and it makes salt.”

 Another day Makunai went to her garden, and the children stayed at the cookhouse.